 Annual gas safety check

 We believe that a modern holiday caravan will remain perfectly serviceable for over 20 years and we offer a standard licence with every sale which permits the caravan to be stationed on the park until it is 20 years old

 We would expect any caravan we sell to be fully serviceable for as long as you wish to use it.
 Within the time spans indicated most owners either upgrade to a more modern caravan or move on in some other way.
 We have operated caravan parks in Worcestershire since 1985 and never asked anyone to remove their caravan because of its age.

 Should I make an allowance for annual maintenance?

 We look after the main servicing requirements in the annual costs indicated above.
 You should expect to replace batteries (in some boilers, smoke detectors, carbon monoxide detectors, remote controls etc); keep the caravan clean externally, service the lpg and electrical appliances.
 Overall maintenance is surprisingly small.

 Do you have an age limit for caravans on the park?

 We do not not have an age limit but we do not permit caravans over 20 years of age to be re-sold on the park

 Can I sell the caravan privately?

-If the caravan is less than 15 years old and in reasonable structural condition you may sell it with the benefit of its pitch.
-We charge a commission of 15% plus VAT on the full sale price and expect buyer, seller and park owner to complete the agreement at the park office at the same time.
+If the caravan is less than 20 years old and in reasonable structural condition you may sell it with the benefit of its pitch and remaining licence period.
+We charge a commission of 15% plus VAT on the sale price and expect buyer, seller and park owner to complete the agreement in the park office at the same time.
 We reserve the right to buy the caravan direct at the net price agreed if we judge the buyer not to be suitable for our park.